dwyde/dwyde.github.io/thoughts/quantum-bell/index.md

 think that kind of correlation makes any sense on its own.
-A related view to superdeterminism is [retrocausality](https://plato.stanford.edu/entries/bell-theorem/#OptiLeftOpenExpeViolBellIneq), the idea is that the future causes the past.
+A related view to superdeterminism is [retrocausality](https://plato.stanford.edu/entries/bell-theorem/#OptiLeftOpenExpeViolBellIneq), the idea that the future causes the past.

 It seems that these coin flips are quite tricky to explain.